catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

     .. tab:: Terraform

         The following assumes that you have already sourced an openRC file and that you have downloaded and installed terraform.
+Terraform works by reading a template file and creating resources on the cloud based off of the defined structure in the template.

-        The template file that you need to save is:
+        The template file we are using will create a volume and attach it to an existing instance.

+        Save the following script and change the variables so that they fit your project:

         .. literalinclude:: _scripts/terraform/terraform-block-storage.tf
             :language: shell